Large-$N$ limit of $O(N)^3$-invariant general sextic tensor model: Introduction

 The $1/N$ expansion of tensor models is controlled by the degree \cite{Gurau_2011, gurau_complete_2012}.
 Understanding the large-$N$ limit of a specific model is a prerequisite both for studying it as a field theory and for combinatorial analyses such as the double scaling limit \cite{Bonzom_2022, Krajewski_2023}.
 This paper addresses this question for the $O(N)^3$-invariant sextic tensor model.

 Recall that $O(N)^3$-invariant tensor models were first introduced in \cite{Carrozza_2016}, where the large-$N$ limit of the quartic model was implemented.
 Field-theoretic studies of this model followed in \cite{Giombi_2017, Benedetti_2019}.
-In the sextic case, the large-$N$ limit of the $U(N)^3$ model was derived in \cite{Benedetti_2020}.
-Its set of interactions is a subset of those of the $O(N)^3$-invariant model that we study in this paper.
+In the sextic case, the large-$N$ limit of the $U(N)^3$ model was derived in \cite{bonzom2015colored} (see also \cite{LIONNI2019600, Lionni_2018}).
+Its set of interactions is a subset of those of the $O(N)^3-$invariant model that we study in this paper.
+A renormalization group study for the $U(N)^3-$invariant model was then performed in \cite{Benedetti_2020}.

 The so-called prismatic model \cite{Giombi_2018} was also solved at large $N$, though with scalings which favor a particular sextic interaction, the prismatic one (this is motivated by the renormalization group study performed in that paper).
 A sextic model with a reduced set of $O(N)^3$-invariant interaction was also studied in \cite{Prakash_2020}.
 More recently, perturbative field-theoretic computations on the full $O(N)^3$ sextic model, including a Yukawa interaction, were carried out in~\cite{Fraser-Taliente:2024rql}.